Chief of Staff Salary (2025): U.S. Average Pay?

 The average core compensation for a Chief of Staff falls between $150,000 and $185,000.

-Salary ranges can vary a lot based on any number of important factors.
-Experience, region, industry, company budgets and more can all play a role.
-And of course, the full job description and responsibilities for Chiefs of Staff can vary a lot from company to company.
+Salary ranges can vary greatly based on various factors, including experience, region, industry, company budgets, and more.
+Of course, the full job description and responsibilities for Chiefs of Staff can also differ significantly from company to company.

 Sources: Three Reports

-We’ll take a look at three main reports on Chief of Staff salary.
-Each presents a slightly different result, and a slightly different explanation for pay differentials.
+We’ll examine three main reports on Chief of Staff salaries.
+Each presents a slightly different result and varying explanations for pay differentials.

 COS Network Report

-The COS Network is a membership organization for corporate Chief of Staff, with events, networking opportunities, a job board, advice and insights on the role, and more.
-I had the chance to talk with the General Manager of the COS Network, Rahul Desai, on my podcast, Leveraging Leadership (check out Rahul’s full episode here).
+The COS Network is a membership organization for corporate Chiefs of Staff, with events, networking opportunities, a job board, advice and insights on the role, and more.
+I spoke with the General Manager of the CoS Network, Rahul Desai, on my podcast.
 He broke down their annual salary report, including:

-Check out the full episode here for more information.
+Check out the full episode for more information.

 Ask a Chief of Staff Report

-Our third report is from Ask a Chief of Staff, whose 2023 Chief of Staff Salary Report provides an average annual salary of $170,649 for women and $179,798 for men.
+Our third report is from Ask a Chief of Staff, whose 2024 Chief of Staff Salary Report provides an average annual salary of $167,140.

-Ask a Chief of Staff describes themselves as a community where Chiefs of Staff can share their experiences and knowledge with one another.
+Ask a Chief of Staff describes itself as a community where Chiefs of Staff can share their experiences and knowledge with one another.

 This report includes salary breakdowns by: